Dungeons & Dragons Online

 Dungeons & Dragons Online is a massively multiplayer online role-playing game (MMORPG) developed by Turbine for Microsoft Windows and OS X. The game was originally marketed as Dungeons & Dragons Online: Stormreach.
 Upon switching to a hybrid free-to-play model it was renamed Dungeons & Dragons Online: Eberron Unlimited.
 The game was rebranded Dungeons & Dragons Online, with the introduction of Forgotten Realms-related content.
-Turbine developed Dungeons & Dragons Online as an online adaptation of Dungeons & Dragons (D&D), originally based loosely on the D&D 3.5 rule set.
+Turbine developed Dungeons & Dragons Online as an online adaptation of Dungeons & Dragons (D&D), originally based loosely on the D&D 3.0 rule set.
 The game is set on the unexplored continent of Xen'drik within the Eberron campaign setting, and in the Kingdom of Cormyr within the Forgotten Realms campaign setting.

 Gameplay

-Quests are narrated by a Dungeon Master, with some voiceover work done by Dungeons & Dragon co-creators Gary Gygax and Dave Arneson.
+Quests are narrated by a Dungeon Master, and some of the early voiceover work was done by Dungeons & Dragon co-creators Gary Gygax and Dave Arneson.

-Plot

 Development

 Dungeons & Dragons Online: Stormreach was developed by Turbine over two years.
 The initial prototype and concept were created by Jason Booth, Dan Ogles, Cardell Kerr, Ken Troop, and Michael Sheidow, in coordination with Wizards of the Coast, the publisher of Dungeons & Dragons.
 Gary Gygax provided some narration before his death.

 Release

 After testing was complete, a special head start event began on February 24 for those who pre-ordered, with the game opening to the public on February 28.
 As of April 2008, there were less than 100,000 subscribers for the game.
 In June 2009, Dungeons & Dragons Online reopened beta testing, in preparation for their new free-to-play subscription structure.

 The free-to-play business model was introduced with the Eberron Unlimited upgrade in the summer of 2009.
-After the game went free-to-play, the company said subscriptions increased 40 percent by October 13, 2009.
+After the game went free-to-play, the company said subscriptions increased 40 percent by October 13 of the same year.
 Engadget noted pros and cons from a player's perspective with the change.

 A beta of the OS X version was released on December 17, 2012.

+In 2025, the game will open new 64-bit servers and offer free migration for players from old 32-bit servers.